stfbk/mig/testplans/spid-cie-oidc/README.md

 If you have a Docker image hosted on a Docker registry, just use it inside the [docker-compose.yml](./implementations/template/docker-compose.yml) file.
 Otherwise, if you need to build an image locally, please provide the steps to do that in the [build_and_run.sh](./implementations/template/build_and_run.sh) script, and use the builded container inside the [docker-compose.yml](./implementations/template/docker-compose.yml) file.

 Either way you choose, you now need to redirect all the traffic of your container to the proxy hosted on port 8080 on the container burpsuite.
-To do this, there are already two environment variables set on the template compose settings, this sometimes work, but depends on if your implementation is taking system-wide proxy variables in consideration.
+To do this, there are commands available on the template's compose that install redsocks and forward the packets to/from the default OP and TA to the proxy.

 > Note: A debian base image is suggested in order for the default proxy forwarding to work.
 You can use other base images, but you will need to redirect all the outgoing traffic to localhost:8002 and localhost:8000 (OP and TA) to burpsuite:8080, which is the proxy we are using.
 If the proxy fordwarding doesn't work, some tests will not be executed.